michaeldeane62/beny_wifi/README.md

 **Configuration**
 - Find Beny Wifi integration under Settings > Devices & services
-- Insert charger IP address.
-Related on model, port may have to be changed.
+- Insert charger serial number and pin.
 Also scan interval of the sensors can be configured

 ### Sensors